-As a young and relatively healthy person, you probably dont incur too many pricey medical bills.
-If youre having a hard time finding the money to pay the small bills you have now, you might have an equally hard (or harder) time paying medical expenses as you get older.
+As a young and relatively healthy person, you probably don?t incur too many pricey medical bills.
+If you?re having a hard time finding the money to pay the small bills you have now, you might have an equally hard (or harder) time paying medical expenses as you get older.

 According to a 2014 retiree health care cost estimate from Fidelity Benefits Consulting, a 65-year-old couple retiring last year needed an average of $220,000 to pay for medical expenses in retirement.
 It?s important to note this estimate did not include nursing home costs and was only applicable to those with traditional Medicare insurance coverage.

-Start saving money now you dont want to have to worry about not being able to pay hospital bills in the unfortunate event that you get sick or injured.
+Start saving money now ? you don?t want to have to worry about not being able to pay hospital bills in the unfortunate event that you get sick or injured.

 YOU HAVE CREDIT CARD DEBT

-Whether youre maxing out your credit cards or trying to get out of debt, theres a good chance youre not focused on retirement saving.
+Whether you?re maxing out your credit cards or trying to get out of debt, there?s a good chance you?re not focused on retirement saving.
 Examine your spending habits and create a budget to start living within your means.
 Then, devise a plan to start paying off debt and saving for retirement.

 In some cases, it might make sense to focus on saving money for retirement first.
-For example, Debt.org advises saving for retirement before paying off debts if youre nearing retirement age, if your debt is reasonably small or if your employer offers to match your 401(k) contributions.
+For example, Debt.org advises saving for retirement before paying off debts if you?re nearing retirement age, if your debt is reasonably small or if your employer offers to match your 401(k) contributions.

-YOURE SPENDING TOO MUCH OF YOUR INCOME
+YOU?RE SPENDING TOO MUCH OF YOUR INCOME

 As a general rule, you should be saving 10 to 15 percent of your income for retirement, according to financial services company TIAA-CREF.
-Divide the rest of your take-home pay between an emergency fund and other expenses youre planning to incur in the future.
+Divide the rest of your take-home pay between an emergency fund and other expenses you?re planning to incur in the future.
 The earlier you get used to setting 10 to 15 percent of your income aside, the easier it will be to do so.

-YOU HAVE NO IDEA HOW MUCH MONEY YOULL NEED TO RETIRE
+YOU HAVE NO IDEA HOW MUCH MONEY YOU?LL NEED TO RETIRE

-If you dont know how much money youll need to maintain your current lifestyle in retirement, youre most likely not saving enough.
-Not only do you need enough to pay for your living expenses, travel and everything else youre planning to do during retirement, but youll also need to account for inflation.
+If you don?t know how much money you?ll need to maintain your current lifestyle in retirement, you?re most likely not saving enough.
+Not only do you need enough to pay for your living expenses, travel and everything else you?re planning to do during retirement, but you?ll also need to account for inflation.
 Setting a retirement savings goal and sticking to it can prevent you from working the rest of your life.

-YOURE NOT GETTING THE FULL MATCH FROM YOUR EMPLOYERS 401(K) MATCH
+YOU?RE NOT GETTING THE FULL MATCH FROM YOUR EMPLOYER?S 401(K) MATCH

 If your company offers to match a portion or a percentage of your 401(k) contributions, contribute enough money to get the full employer match.
 It?s a quick and easy way to grow your retirement fund and essentially earn free money.
 Take advantage of this program if your employer offers it.
-Otherwise, youll regret passing up this opportunity if you find yourself struggling to pay for an expense during retirement.
+Otherwise, you?ll regret passing up this opportunity if you find yourself struggling to pay for an expense during retirement.

-YOURE RELYING ONLY ON SOCIAL SECURITY
+YOU?RE RELYING ONLY ON SOCIAL SECURITY

 Sure, a portion of your paycheck goes to Social Security, but the future of this fund looks a little bleak.
 The trust funds are projected to run out in 2033.
 If that happens, the program is expected to only ?pay around 77 percent of its scheduled benefits,? reports Daily Finance.

 Regardless, Social Security benefits represent about 38 percent of the income of the elderly, with the average monthly benefit for retired workers at $1,294, according to 2014 data.
-So, consider Social Security a benefit thats nice to have in retirement ? not something you can count on.
+So, consider Social Security a benefit that?s nice to have in retirement ? not something you can count on.

-YOU CANT LIVE OFF OF YOUR CURRENT SAVINGS FOR A FEW MONTHS
+YOU CAN?T LIVE OFF OF YOUR CURRENT SAVINGS FOR A FEW MONTHS

-If you dont currently have enough money saved to last you a few months in case of an emergency or if you lose your job, how do you think youre going to survive 20 or so years in retirement?
+If you don?t currently have enough money saved to last you a few months in case of an emergency or if you lose your job, how do you think you?re going to survive 20 or so years in retirement?
 Rather than becoming discouraged, use this as a wake-up call to get your financial priorities in order so you can start focusing on your future.

-YOUVE BORROWED FROM YOUR 401(K)
+YOU?VE BORROWED FROM YOUR 401(K)

-It doesnt matter how much money you have put aside in your retirement savings account if youve already taken a good amount of money out of it.
+It doesn?t matter how much money you have put aside in your retirement savings account if you?ve already taken a good amount of money out of it.
 Although this early withdrawal might have helped you in the short term, it can be detrimental to your long-term financial health in retirement.
-Youll need to develop an aggressive savings strategy to try and get caught up again.
+You?ll need to develop an aggressive savings strategy to try and get caught up again.

-If all nine of these signs apply to you, dont freak out just start planning and saving today.
+If all nine of these signs apply to you, don?t freak out ? just start planning and saving today.
 Saving sooner rather than later is preferred, but saving later rather than never is always the best route to take.